Tesla9999/Coursera-Machine-Learning-Final-Project/machine learning final project.md

 ```

-There are a lot of "NA" columns and varaiables which cannot be used for fitting, so those data points were removed before the fitting.
+There are a lot of "NA" columns and variables which cannot be used for fitting, so those data points were removed before the fitting.

 ```r
 # remove the index, user id, timestamp etc.